 Consumption

-Prices rose 2.5% in December, four tenths less than the Spanish average
+The CPI stood at 2.5% in December, four tenths lower than the Spanish average.

 Sant Antoni Market in Barcelona.
 Fishmonger, butcher, fruit and vegetable stall, and others.
 Prices, payment, products, price inflation, crisis.